 Maybe you were out driving Wednesday night before Thanksgiving when it happened.
 Or perhaps it was on the way to the big meal.
-Or afterwards when you were feeling happy and sated as you headed home.
+Or afterward when you were feeling happy and sated as you headed home.

 One second everything was normal, and the next your life was spinning out of control – possibly even literally.
 The other driver came out of nowhere to slam into your car, demolishing your holiday.
 You’re still thankful – but now that thankfulness is focused squarely on the fact that you’re still alive.

 Why did this happen?
 Because the other driver was drunk.
 This is a scene that plays out every single day of the year, but around the Thanksgiving holiday it’s sadly a lot more common – especially on the night before Thanksgiving.

 The night before Thanksgiving has recently developed its own traditions: large numbers of college students and adults alike come back to their hometown bars and enjoy drinks with old friends.
 It doesn’t sound like such a bad thing.
 Who doesn’t like to have a drink while they catch up?

 Unfortunately, since they have the next day off for Thanksgiving, many people who head out for a drink end up having more than they should.
 So not only are there more people on the road in general, a higher percentage of them probably shouldn’t be behind the wheel.
 The result: an increased number of DUI accidents.